Moore's law: History

-Shortly after 1975, Caltech professor Carver Mead popularized the term "Moore's law".
+Shortly after 1975, Caltech professor Carver Mead popularized the term Moore's law.
 Moore's law eventually came to be widely accepted as a goal for the semiconductor industry, and it was cited by competitive semiconductor manufacturers as they strove to increase processing power.
 Moore viewed his eponymous law as surprising and optimistic: "Moore's law is a violation of Murphy's law.
 Everything gets better and better."
 The observation was even seen as a self-fulfilling prophecy.

-The doubling period is often misquoted as 18 months because of a prediction by Moore's colleague, Intel executive David House.
-In 1975, House noted that Moore's revised law of doubling transistor count every 2 years in turn implied that computer chip performance would roughly double every 18 months (with no increase in power consumption).
-Mathematically, Moore's Law predicted that transistor count would double every 2 years due to shrinking transistor dimensions and other improvements.
+The doubling period is often misquoted as 18 months because of a separate prediction by Moore's colleague, Intel executive David House.
+In 1975, House noted that Moore's revised law of doubling transistor count every 2 years in turn implied that computer chip performance would roughly double every 18 months, with no increase in power consumption.
+Mathematically, Moore's law predicted that transistor count would double every 2 years due to shrinking transistor dimensions and other improvements.
 As a consequence of shrinking dimensions, Dennard scaling predicted that power consumption per unit area would remain constant.
 Combining these effects, David House deduced that computer chip performance would roughly double every 18 months.
 Also due to Dennard scaling, this increased performance would not be accompanied by increased power, i.e., the energy-efficiency of silicon-based computer chips roughly doubles every 18 months.
 Dennard scaling ended in the 2000s.
-Koomey later showed that a similar rate of efficiency improvement predated silicon chips and Moore's Law, for technologies such as vacuum tubes.
+Koomey later showed that a similar rate of efficiency improvement predated silicon chips and Moore's law, for technologies such as vacuum tubes.